What is Civil Mediation?

-This allows the parties remain in control of the settlement and protect their interests, whereas if they go to court, the outcome will be decided by a judge based on evidence typically presented by the parties' lawyers.
+This differs from court, where the outcome is decided by a judge based on arguments and evidence typically presented by the parties' lawyers.

-We have provided an outline of how a typical mediation might work here.
+We have also provided an illustration of the key steps in a typical mediation below.

 When should you mediate?